Calvin F. Quate

 Quate has worked on acoustic amplifiers, interaction of acoustics with semiconductors, and acoustic correlators, all of which have become important fields of research.
 His early work led to an understanding of noise space charge waves on electron beams, practical systems of periodic focusing of electron beams, coupled helixes in traveling wave tubes, and the design of practical microwave amplifiers and oscillators.

-Quate is an enthusiastic outdoorsman.
-He skis, hikes, jogs, and was an addicted kayak enthusiast until he discovered the sailboard.
-He is proud of his wife and four daughters.
+Quate was an enthusiastic outdoorsman.
+He liked skiing, hiking, joggomg, and was an addicted kayak enthusiast until he discovered the sailboard.
+He was proud of his wife and four daughters.
+Quate passed away on July 6, 2019.